jacobdein/alpine-soundscapes/README.md

 # alpine-soundscapes
-A collection of scripts and [jupyter](http://jupyter.org) notebooks to analyze soundscapes — developed from my "Soundscapes of the Alpine Landscapes" project in Innsbruck, Austria supported by a Fulbright U.S. Grant.
+A collection of [jupyter](http://jupyter.org) notebooks for analyzing soundscapes — developed from my "Soundscapes of the Alpine Landscapes" project in Innsbruck, Austria supported by a Fulbright U.S. student grant.

+## Mission

+I am currently revising, improving, and adding new notebooks as I wrap up the project.
+All the data and results used in the analyses will be made easily accessible in the near future.
+I have tried to document my analysis process well and hope that this information will be useful to further soundscape research.
+I welcome suggestions and comments!

 ## Setup